jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 ## day 18: 05/29/2017

 I finished taking notes on Project Organization.
 There's an example at the end of the chapter, "To Catch a Burglar" which I will start on next time.

+## day 19: 06/11/2017

+It's been awhile.
+I'm staring a project written in Clojure currently called Zoia.
+It's an API for retreiving music from Google Drive for a music streaming client-side web application.
+However, before I continue I'm going to do the aforementioned example project from Brave Clojure.